PaulF97/modbusRTU/README.md

 ![image](https://user-images.githubusercontent.com/65350546/210055931-8e15bcaf-c190-4735-bda3-84b4fe7db0f0.png)

-The first frame corresponds to the String "test Modbus".
-The slave ID is 0x01 witch has been initialized, and the function code is 0x10.
-The two last bytes are the checksum bytes.
+The frame has the following organisation :

+id slave : 1 byte
+function code 2 bytes
+start address : 2 bytes
+size : 2 bytes
+data : 8 bytes
+CRC : 2 bytes

 Same for the second frame, we can see that the slave ID is 0x01 and the function code 0x0F.